authzed/spicedb/docs/spicedb.md

       --datastore-gc-max-operation-time duration                              maximum amount of time a garbage collection pass can operate before timing out (Postgres driver only) (default 1m0s)
       --datastore-gc-window duration                                          amount of time before revisions are garbage collected (default 24h0m0s)
       --datastore-include-query-parameters-in-traces                          include query parameters in traces (Postgres and CockroachDB drivers only)
+      --datastore-logical-replication-watch                                   serve the Watch API in true commit order, keyed by commit LSNs recorded from a logical replication slot; requires wal_level=logical and the REPLICATION privilege (Postgres driver only)
       --datastore-max-tx-retries int                                          number of times a retriable transaction should be retried (default 10)
       --datastore-migration-phase string                                      datastore-specific flag that should be used to signal to a datastore which phase of a multi-step migration it is in
       --datastore-mysql-table-prefix string                                   prefix to add to the name of all SpiceDB database tables